Brockton VA Medical Center

-The Brockton Veterans Affairs Medical Center,*Northampton Veterans Affairs Medical Center is a medical facility of the United States Department of Veterans Affairs (VA) at 940 Belmont Street in Brockton, Massachusetts.
+The Brockton Veterans Affairs Medical Center, is a medical facility of the United States Department of Veterans Affairs (VA) at 940 Belmont Street in Brockton, Massachusetts.
 Established in 1953, it is now a satellite location of the VA Boston Healthcare System, providing a variety of comprehensive and specialized care services.
 The campus was listed on the National Register of Historic Places in 2022 as the Brockton VA Hospital Historic District.

 History

 Brockton was proposed as a site for a VA facility as early as the late 1930s, but it was not until 1949 that funding was appropriated for this facility, as part of a post-World War II expansion of services for military veterans.
 Ground was broken in 1950, and the hospital opened in 1953 on land purchased by the city and given to the federal government.
 Included on this property was the Howard Home for Aged Men, an elder care facility established in 1924.
 At the time of its completion it was the largest and most expensive VA facility in the country, and it became one of the city's major employers.

 Originally developed as a psychiatric hospital, it was expanded to provide a variety of other services.
-In 1986 it was merged administratively with the West Brockton VA, and in 1999 it became part of the VA Boston Health Care System.
+In 1986 it was merged administratively with the West Brockton VA, and in 1999 it became part of the VA Boston Healthcare System.